Deliveries of the Pilatus PC-24 began in 2018, with deliveries continuing to present day. 146 PC-24 aircraft are currently in active service.

 This then leads to the second part of private jet insurance – hull insurance.
 Hull insurance policies are agreed on a value basis.
 That is, the value of the aircraft.
 Therefore, in the event of a total loss, insurers will pay the agreed value as opposed to the current market value.

 These are two essential pieces of insurance for private jets.
 However, owners may also wish to consider aviation hull war insurance and crew insurance.

 Aviation hull war insurance provides cover for loss of the aircraft due to war, hijack, confiscation, malicious damage and other similar risks.
 This is typically chosen by owners who will be flying private jets into hazardous destinations.

 Crew insurance allows pilots and crew members to be provided with an enhanced employee benefit package.
 Such as including loss of licence cover, personal accident cover and travel insurance.

 Aircraft management is an essential component when owning and operating a private jet.

 An aircraft management team provide all the necessary services required to fly the aircraft.
-For example, sourcing and managing pilots to making sure the aircraft is airworthy, are all tasks provided by your aircraft management company.
+For example, sourcing and managing pilots and making sure the aircraft is airworthy are both tasks provided by your aircraft management company.